 These charges can often be successfully defended by pointing out the deficiencies and gaps in evidence and providing a more reasonable explanation.

-If you agree to the charges against you, pleading guilty can help you get a more positive outcome, or even avoid a conviction altogether with a section 10 order.
+If you agree to the charges against you, pleading guilty can help you get a more positive outcome, or even avoid a conviction altogether with a section 10 dismissal or conditional release order.
 Pleading guilty shows that you accept responsibility for your actions, and alongside demonstrated remorse, may encourage the magistrate to look more favourably on you.

 Drug supply can come with harsh penalties, depending on the type and quantity of drugs involved.
 For an indictable quantity of drugs, there is a maximum penalty of 15 years’ imprisonment and/or a fine of $220,000.
 For a commercial quantity, the maximum penalty increases to 20 years in prison, and/or a fine of $385,000.
 For a large commercial quantity, you face life imprisonment and/or a fine of $550,000.

 Other less serious penalties for drug supply include: